radial/imagebase-spoke/README.md

 "Multiverse" repositories enabled, it has the additional following software:

 * [Supervisor 3.0b2-1](http://supervisord.org)
-    * Easily bring any process to foreground
+    * Easily create a foreground process to keep your container alive.
-    * Start/Restart processes automatically
+    * Start/Restart processes automatically (as dictated in each programs '.ini' file.
-    * Use supervisorctl as default "interface" to our Spoke container so that using `docker attach` now works the way you always felt it should.
     * Redirect STDOUT and manage logs accordingly

 This image is not meant to be run by itself but is instead intended as a base